200-hour meditation & pranayama teacher training in India

 • ...

 You will understand prana, the subtle body, nadis, and energetic regulation.
 You will study the physiological effects of breathwork on the nervous system.
-When to stimulate.
-When to calm.
-When to balance.

-Through daily practice, you will develop mastery, sensitivity, and precision.
 You will leave with the ability to design structured pranayama sequences for meditation, yoga classes, or private sessions.

 Yoga asana for meditation